 Clinically Validated Research

-Assessments and surveys are another way to validate patient relationship programs.
+Patient assessments and surveys are another way to validate patient relationship programs.
 With these types of reporting methods, patients can describe their quality of life and overall progress.

 2. Patients Are Dropping Through the Cracks

 If care teams can’t identify when patient drop-off occurs, they need better reporting systems.
 After all, how can patients receive the quality care and attention needed if no one knows when their condition is becoming more difficult to manage?
+This needs to go beyond a typical EMR’s record of patient demographics, medical history, and health information because multiple other factors affect a patient’s ability to manage their condition.

 For example, drop-off rates in type 2 diabetes management can contribute to worsening symptoms.
 Around 47 percent of these patients have poor glycemic control, meaning they aren’t fully following through on care plans.
 If care teams are able to intervene in situations like these, health systems could better control costs and optimize resources.